kennedyvnak/pathfinding-2d/README.md

 # Pathfinding 2D

-2D rectangular pathfinding for unity.
+2D rectangular pathfinding for unity using Unity DOTS.